harvardschoolofmouse/timing-task-analysis/README.md

 Contains the latest release (v2.0.1) of timing task analysis code, building upon original versions from the eLife2021 repository.

 ## Quick Start
-More detailed instructions available in the original repo [/elife2021](https://github.com/harvardschoolofmouse/eLife2021)
+More detailed instructions available in the original repo [/elife2021](https://github.com/harvardschoolofmouse/eLife2021).
+Installation time for all software (e.g., Matlab) -- approx 10 min.

 Each figure in Hamilos et al., 2025 includes:
 1. A provenance file specifying required methods